ChinenyenwaN1/DevOps-Project-Documentation/Project4.md

 # MEAN-STACK

-## What is Mean Stack
+## What is Mean stack?
+**Mean stack is a user-friendly full stack javascript framework which is highly preferable for creating dynamic websites and apps.
+It is free and open source stack developed to offer developers a fast and highly organized method for building a rapid prototype of mean stack development based web apps.
+The Mean stack is ideal for building all kinds of apps from dynamic single page apps to complex enterprise and social media apps.
+Mean stack is proposed to deliver a straightforward and initial point for cloud-native full-stack web apps.
+Mean stack development is a set of open source components that collectively offer a comprehensive framework for creating dynamic web apps.**

 **MEAN stands for:**
 * MongoDB
 * Express.js
 * AngularJS
 * Node.js.

-**MEAN is an end-to-end JavaScript stack largely used for cloud-ready applications.
-MEAN is a full-stack development toolkit which is also refer to as a collection of JavaScript technologies used to develop web applications from the client to the server and from server to database, everything is based on JavaScript.
-It is also free and open-source stack which offers a quick and organized method for creating rapid prototypes for web-based applications.**
+Mean stack is ideal for building all kinds of apps because it works on only one language in the whole project, its efficiency and flexibility, an ideal choice for businesses, High reusability and speed, Cloud comparability, easy to learn and budget friendly for users.

 ## MEAN STACK is comprised of four different technologies:
 * **M**ongoDB (Document database): Stores and retrieve data.